DiscoverAI/mobius-chair-jvm/README.md

 >
 > -- http://dc.wikia.com/wiki/Mobius_Chair

 A Scala library for versioning data (datasets, models) on an HDFS.
+This can be used by JVM applications.

 ## Testing
 Execute the tests with gradle: